FACTBOX-Countries weigh 'mix and match' COVID-19 vaccines | Health

 NORWAY * Norway said on April 23 it would offer those who have received a dose of the AstraZeneca vaccine an injection with an mRNA vaccine as their second dose.

+SOUTH KOREA * South Korea said on May 20 it would run a mix-and-match trial of COVID-19 vaccines, mixing AstraZeneca doses with those developed by Pfizer and other drugmakers.

-SPAIN * Spanish Health Minister Carolina Darias said on May 19 the country would allow people aged under 60 who have received a first dose of AstraZeneca's vaccine to receive a second dose of either the AstraZeneca shot or Pfizer's vaccine. * A study on mixing COVID-19 vaccines, run by Spain's state-backed Carlos III Health Institute, found that giving a dose of Pfizer's shot to people who have already received the first shot of AstraZeneca's vaccine is safe and highly effective, preliminary results showed on May 18.
+SPAIN * Spanish Health Minister Carolina Darias said on May 19 the country would allow people under 60 years old, who have received the first dose of AstraZeneca's vaccine, to receive a second dose of either the AstraZeneca shot or Pfizer's vaccine. * A study on mixing COVID-19 vaccines, run by Spain's state-backed Carlos III Health Institute, found that giving a dose of Pfizer's shot to people who have already received the first shot of AstraZeneca's vaccine is safe and highly effective, preliminary results showed on May 18.

-SWEDEN * Sweden's health agency said on April 20 that people aged under 65 who have had one shot of AstraZeneca's vaccine would be given a different vaccine for their second dose.
+SWEDEN * Sweden's health agency said on April 20 that people under 65 years of age, who have had one shot of AstraZeneca's vaccine, would be given a different vaccine for their second dose.
 The UNITED KINGDOM * Britain said in January it would allow people to be given a different vaccine for a second dose on extremely rare occasions, for example, if the first vaccine was out of stock.

+* The first findings of an Oxford University-led study released on May 12 found that people who received Pfizer's vaccine followed by a dose of AstraZeneca's, or vice versa, were more likely to report mild or moderate common post-vaccination symptoms than if they received two of the same type. https://bit.ly/3fraZz9 * Novavax said on May 21 it would take part in a mix-and-match COVID-19 vaccine trial to test the use of an additional vaccine dose from a different producer as a booster.
+The trial will start in June in the United Kingdom

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)